appcircleio/appcircle-docusaurus/docs/distribute/testing-management/downloading-binaries.md

 :::tip

-The Testing Portal includes a toggle feature that allows users to switch between two display modes for the app version's upload time.
+The Tester Portal includes a toggle feature that allows users to switch between two display modes for the app version's upload time.

-By default, the Testing Portal displays the time for the selected app version as a relative time (e.g., "2 hours ago").
+By default, the Tester Portal displays the time for the selected app version as a relative time (e.g., "2 hours ago").

 To view the exact date and time of the upload, simply click on the relative time display.
 The display will switch to show the exact date and time (e.g., "July 4, 2024 AT 10:30 AM").